AllanVang/SFILS/mongo/README.md

 Just some notes:

-I would like to mention large portion of the code provided is code I gathered from Microsoft Copilot AI.
+I would like to mention portions of the code provided is code I gathered was generated with the help of Microsoft Copilot AI.
-I still had to do the configurations myself and understand what was the code was doing. w3schools, the official MongoDB website, and the class presentation slides were my other sources for implementation.
+I still had to do the configurations myself and understand what was the code was doing.
+Hence why I redid the script.
+W3schools, the official MongoDB website, and the class presentation slides were my other sources for implementation.

 You can see that I took a screenshot of what I have to show that what I had actually works.
 Lastly I am only samply the first 10k rows.
 When I tried importing everything I ran out of free storage from MongoDB Atlas.